Category Archives: German Royals

 • Elisabeth of Hesse-Kassel (1940) – married Count Friedrich von Oppersdorff, had issue

-Moritz with his mother and younger brothers. photo: Wikipedia
+Moritz with his mother and younger brother. photo: Wikipedia

 Raised primarily in Italy, Moritz returned to Germany in 1943 and served briefly in the German forces.
 That year, both of his parents were arrested by the Nazis and placed in different concentration camps.
 His mother died in 1943 as a result of injuries after the Buchenwald concentration camp was bombed.
 His father was released but then taken into custody by Allied forces until his eventual release in 1947.
 After his military service, Moritz studied agriculture and took over the administration of the family’s estate at Gut Panker in Schleswig-Holstein (link in German).